 The show resembles, if not spot on, some kind of life that any of us who left our hometown to come to live in the big city would understand.
 Especially those who move to big metropolitan areas to find themselves.
 Anyone who moves to New York City can relate to when Hannah in Season One (“The Return”) goes home to visit her parents - that was probably one of my favorite episodes, because it recapitulates the feelings of returning to a place you lived a long time but have moved away from but everyone there you know is still there.
 Hannah arrives with a plastic bag of clothes which rip at some point.
 There are a couple of touching scenes.
 I like the scene where she is in her pajamas, in her old room, and Adam, her boyfriend, calls her (or does she call him?).
 There is this moment of vulnerability - and I think the show does this well, brings you very close to identifying with a character then pulling back and reconsidering itself.
 The show is very intimate (which is partly due to its reliance on lots and lots of close-ups).

 Lena Dunham works not because she comes from some kind of privilege

-that is a smack in the face to us "real suffragants."
-Girls is successful in the same way gilded dramas of the 1930s and 40s were successful: in a depression we can fantasize we are struggling to one day have success of some kind.
+that is a smack in the face to us "real suffragents."
+Girls is successful in the same way gilded dramas of the 1930s and 40s were successful: in a depression, we can fantasize we are struggling to one day have success of some kind.
 It's a fucked up form of catharsis.
-In tough economical times we do not read John Steinbeck's Grapes of Wrath.
-We watch Girls.
-Lena Dunham is like Irene Dunne and Greta Garbo, those stars of yesteryear we watched to make us feel better.
+In tough economic times, we do not read John Steinbeck's Grapes of Wrath.
+We watch upbeat television.
+In Girls, Lena Dunham is like Irene Dunne and Greta Garbo, those stars of yesteryear we watched to make us feel better.
 Life lacks